Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

 \subsubsection{Voice Experts}

-We recruited 6 voice experts, with ages ranging from 27 to 47 (\textit{M} = 32.5, \textit{SD} = 7.56) and years of experience ranging from 2.5 to 18 (\textit{M} = 7.25, \textit{SD} = 5.44).
+We recruited six voice experts, with ages ranging from 27 to 47 (\textit{M} = 32.5, \textit{SD} = 7.56) and years of experience ranging from 2.5 to 18 (\textit{M} = 7.25, \textit{SD} = 5.44).
 Among the voice experts, two (E2, E6) identified as transgender and/or nonbinary, one (E5) was a cisgender man, and three (E1, E3, E4) were cisgender women.
 Table \ref{tab:expert_demographics} shows voice experts' demographic information.
 We emailed expert recruitment information to gender-affirming voice therapy programs at various universities and through our own university's research email recruitment system.
 To be eligible for participation, voice experts had to be at least 18 years old and have experience conducting gender-affirming voice therapy or coaching with transgender clients.